marcdbz/privacyguides.org/docs/basics/hardware.md

 For gaming, it may be useful to designate one machine as your "gaming" machine and only use it for that one task.
 Keep it on a separate VLAN.
 This may require the use of a managed switch and a router that supports segregated networks.

 Most consumer routers allow you to do this by enabling a separate "guest" network that can't talk to your main network.
-All untrusted devices can go here, including IoT devices like your smart fridge, thermostat, tv etc.
+All untrusted devices can go here, including IoT devices like your smart fridge, thermostat, TV, etc.

 ### Minimalism